dragonflyoss/d7y.io/docs/advanced-guides/web-console/cluster.md

 slug: /advanced-guides/web-console/cluster/
 ---

-In this article, we will show you Cluster page information.
+In this article, you will be shown Cluster page information.

 ## Clusters